polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 * `_set_variables(self, inputs):` Set punctuation in `self._punctuation` that will be removed by the `_get_values`method.
 * `_get_values(self, inputs):` remove punctuation, emojis and special characters from the input column containing a list of sentence strings.
 Outputs a column containing a list of clean sentence strings.

+## Feature Extraction
+Below, we document the features we extract and feed into our classifier.
+The selection of these features is based on the list brainstormed during the respective seminar session, as well as on our general knowledge of useful features in classification tasks.

+### Text embeddings

+**Motivation**
+The main feature of our data is the actual content, i.e., text of the tweet to be categorized.
+State-of-the-art representations of text and its meaning are so-called embeddings (e.g., Mikolov et al., 2013).
+Therefore, we decided to use embeddings in order to represent the tweet, as well as the hashtags accompanying the tweet.
+Since creating (i.e., training) embeddings from scratch is quite costly, we decided to use available pretrained solutions.
+More specifically, we decided to use pretrained 25-dimensional GloVe embeddings provided by the `gensim` package, due to their easily accessible API.
+But, more importantly, the `gensim` GloVe emebddings were created using a Twitter dataset, which makes a very suitable choice for our use case.
+Furthermore, we decided to use relatively low-dimensional embeddings in order to avoid dimensionality issues during classification.

+**Implementation**

 ## Evaluation Metrics

 **Motivation**
 We decided to implement the following metrics for our project:
 * standard accuracy (as provided by the departure point code): proportion of correctly identified labels.
-This metric is used in many projects and can, theerfore, be interesting for comparison purposes.
+This metric is used in many projects and can, therefore, be interesting for comparison purposes.
 * balanced accuracy (accuracy score compensated for imbalanced datasets): average of recall per class.
 This metric is better suited for class imbalanced datasets, whereby our dataset is an instance thereof.
 * F1-score (a score combining precision and recall): it is more representative than just the accuracy due to taking into account both correct identifications as well as successes of getting the underrepresented class.
 * Cohen's kappa: a more robust score for imblanaced datasets; it is also called interrater reliability score and accounts for the probability of corretc classification at random.